A2U8C/DS164_A2M/README.md

 ## 7.User-friendly:

 ### 7.1.
 Multi-Lingual:
 To make this application understandable to lay users we have provided multilingual support.
-So it would be easy for officers to handle this app.
+So it would be easy for officer to handle this app.
 He can choose the language in which he is comfortable.

 ### 7.2.
 Speech Recognition:
 To make an application user friendly we have added text to speech feature which will enable an officer to voice command an application.